haiderny/synapse/README.md

 * [`discovery`](#discovery): how synapse will discover hosts providing this service (see [below](#discovery))

-The services hash *should* contain a section on how to configure the routing component you wish to use for this particular service.
-The only choice currently is `haproxy`:
+The services hash *should* contain a section on how to configure each routing component you wish to use for this particular service.
+The current choices are `haproxy` or `nginx`.
+Note that if you give a routing component at the top level but not at the service level the default is typically to make that service available via that routing component, sans listening ports, if you wish to only configure a single component explicitly pass the ``disabled`` option to the relevant routing component.

 * [`haproxy`](#haproxysvc): how will the haproxy section for this service be configured
+* [`nginx`](#nginxsvc): how will the nginx section for this service be configured

-The services hash may contain the following keys:
+The services hash may contain the following additional keys:

 * `default_servers` (default: `[]`): the list of default servers providing this service; synapse uses these if no others can be discovered.
 See [Listing Default Servers](#defaultservers).
 * `keep_default_servers` (default: false): whether default servers should be added to discovered services